 The spreadsheet contains sample macros and stock tickers which you can modify to suit your needs.
 You’ve to remember to enable macros in Excel in order for it to work.
 As the data source is from Yahoo!
 Finance, you’ve to check with Yahoo!
 Finance for the stock ticker information, it might differ from MSN MoneyCentral.
 For advance users, the Yahoo!
 Finance Excel macro is the preferred way as Excel macro in infinitely customisable.

 You can browse the author’s documentation page at this link.

-If you want to download historical quotes, you can download a sample Excel macro spreadsheet for viewing here.
+If you want to download historical quotes, you can download a sample Excel macro spreadsheet for viewing here (if you’ve MS Office 2007 or above, get this spreadsheet instead).
 As always, remember to enable the macros.
 This particular macro uses Yahoo!
 Finance symbols and data.